 New debt guarantees for private rented housing

-The private rented sector housing guarantee scheme will support the building of new homes for the private rented sector across the UK, offering housing providers a direct government guarantee on debt they raise to invest in new privately rented homes.
+The private rented sector housing debt guarantee scheme supports the building of new homes for the private rented sector across the UK, offering housing providers a government guarantee on debt they raise to invest in new privately rented homes.
 This will help to reduce their borrowing costs, increasing the number of homes they can afford to provide.

-The government is currently making arrangements for an application process for direct guarantees on debt raised in the bond markets.
-The government will continue to engage with interested parties as they prepare to apply.
+The government is open for direct discussions with interested parties that are eligible in line with the published scheme rules and that can raise their own debt finance.
 We will be looking for applications that comply with the scheme rules, can demonstrate a solid management structure, suitable asset cover, a viable exit strategy, robust rental demand, and are clear on where and how they will raise the debt.
-Please email email@example.com if you would like to discuss a specific proposal.
+Please email firstname.lastname@example.org if you would like to discuss a specific proposal.

 Private Rented Sector Taskforce

 The expert Private Rented Sector Taskforce brings together developers, management bodies and institutional investors; with the objective to support expansion of the sector and facilitate the delivery of the above initiatives.